Car Registration in Ontario: A Guide (2025)

 Can You Get a Temporary Licence Plate Sticker?

-Yes, you can get a licence plate sticker in Ontario for temporary purposes, like driving to a storage facility or obtaining a safety standards certificate.
+Yes, you can get a licence plate sticker in Ontario temporarily, like driving to a storage facility or obtaining a safety standards certificate.

 Congratulations!
 You made it to the end!